 |Native Area||Central Asia; Southeastern and South central Europe|

-Globe thistle plants make a statement in a low maintenance garden.
+Globe thistle makes a statement in a low maintenance garden.
 They are good middle or back of the border candidates for a xeriscape, as they need little or no supplemental irrigation.
-The low maintenance plants generally shrug off plants, and need no tending except for some deadheading to prevent reseeding, if desired.
+They need no tending except for some deadheading to prevent reseeding, if desired.
 When globe thistle plants fail, it's usually due to heavy clay soil, or wet conditions.
 Plants growing in dry, sandy soils may thrive to the point of invasiveness.

 Globe thistle plants need a full day of sun to remain compact and bloom well.
 If used as part of a foundation border, plant them on the east or south side of the home.